LOCKHART, Texas — The cities of Bastrop and Lockhart are both preparing to change how police handle situations when people are caught with marijuana.

 It is taking steps toward change that residents like Piatt are ready for.

-"The biggest thing for me with this decriminalization act is just a re-eduction and understanding to the people that don't understand what the potential of cannabis is," Piatt said.
+"The biggest thing for me with this decriminalization act is just a re-education and understanding to the people that don't understand what the potential of cannabis is," Piatt said.

-Other Texas cities have also fought for less strict marijuana policies, like Austin, Elgin and Killeen.
+Other Texas cities have also fought for less strict marijuana policies, including Austin, Elgin and Killeen.
 However, recreational marijuana still remains illegal across the state.